webhoanhao/simple-router/README.md

 // Use router namespace
 use WebHoanHao\SimpleRouter\Route;

-// Use app namespace (in your project) use App\Controllers\HomeController;
+// Use app namespace (change namespace to match your project) use App\Controllers\HomeController;

 // Add your routes